hynesconnor/formula1-telemetry-tool/README.md

 - There is no need to reset the program after analysis.
 Continue to adjust parameters and generate plots as desired.

 # Examples
-1) A fastest lap comparison of the 2022 Austrian Grand Prix Race between Esteban Ocon and Carlos Sainz:
+1) A fastest lap comparison for the 2022 Austrian Grand Prix Race between Esteban Ocon and Carlos Sainz:

 ![](/mkdwn/fastestlap.png)

-2) A fastest sectors comparison of the 2022 Bahrain Gran Prix Race between Lewis Hamilton and Lando Norris:
+2) A lap 22 fastest sectors comparison for the 2022 Bahrain Gran Prix Race between Lewis Hamilton and Lando Norris:

 ![](/mkdwn/sectors3.png)